Maagnitude/wikimovieplot-nlp-model/README.md

 # wikimovieplot-nlp-model
-(In progress) NLP model using wikipedia movie plots dataset, for an assignment in Machine Learning.
+NLP model using wikipedia movie plots dataset, for an assignment in Machine Learning.